freeCodeCamp/guide/src/pages/react/life-cycle-methods-of-a-component/index.md

 - `constructor`, `componentWillMount`, `componentDidMount` and `componentWillUnmount` will be called only once during the lifecycle of a component.
 - `componentWillUpdate`,  and `componentDidUpdate` will only be executed if and only if `shouldComponentUpdate` returns true.
 - `componentWillUnmount()`will be called just before unmounting any component and hence can be used to free up the used memory, close any connections to DB, etc.

+Many things can be learnt by diving into coding.
+So get your hands dirty by coding.

+Reach me out on [twitter](https://twitter.com/getifyJr) if needed.

+Happy Coding !!!